Heartwarming / Harry Potter and the Prisoner of Azkaban

 In The Prisoner of Azkaban, Sirius mailing Harry a Firebolt and signing his permission slip to go to Hogsmeade, which is accepted as even though Sirius is a wanted criminal, he's still Harry's godfather.

 The whole backstory of how the Marauders became Animagi.
 They learn that their friend is a werewolf and, instead of abandoning and shunning him like the rest of the wizarding community would, they spend three years learning a particularly difficult piece of magic for the sole purpose of helping Remus during the full moon.
-James and Sirius may have been bullies, but they would do anything to support a friend in need.
-This also causes a bit of a tearjerker, when you realise just how loyal Peter was to his friends when he was younger and think what must have happened to make him become a traitor.
+This also causes a bit of a tearjerker, when you realize just how loyal Peter was to his friends when he was younger and think what must have happened to make him become a traitor.

 A subtle one: Sirius has survived for 12 years in Azkaban prison (an unheard of length for a prisoner to last) solely due to the knowledge that he didn't kill James and Lily.
 He escapes when he learns that Harry is in trouble, and lives a hellish life out in the woods for almost a year while he seeks desperately to find a way to protect his god-son.
 And upon seeing each other for the first time in 12 years, Harry immediately accuses Sirius of murdering James and Lily, even going so far as to attack him head on.
-The fact that Sirius never raises a hand to protect himself and never even gets upset at Harry for the misunderstanding...sniff.
+The fact that Sirius never raises a hand to protect himself, because as he puts it "I as good as killed them", and never even gets upset at Harry for the misunderstanding...

 Lupin sticking up for Neville when Snape insults him before the boggart lesson.
 Pretty much all of the teachers think of Neville as useless and tend to get exasperated with him, but Lupin notices his lack of confidence and tries to help him get over his fear of Snape.